-has been under my medical care and has had a change in health status.
-Despite this change in Health Status, he/she is able to participate without restrictions and can provide direct patient care s safely with regard to themselves and to their patients in the clinical, classroom, and laborato ry settings as a student in the School of Health Sciences at Pierpont Community & Technical Coll lege and the Physical Therapist Assistant Program.
-Due to the change in medical status, he/she has the following restrictions: Healthcare Provider's Printed Name Healthcare Provider's Signature Date
+had a change in health status. has been under my medical care and has Despite this change in Health Sta atus, he/she is able to participate without restrictions and can provide direct patient care safe ely with regard to themselves and to their patients in the clinical, classroom, and laboratory settings as a student in the School of Health Sciences at Pierpont Community & Technical Colleg e and the Physical Therapist Assistant Program.
+Due to the change in medical sta atus, he/she has the following restrictions: Healthcare Provider's Signature Date